 Microsoft Teams: How to disable Teams Creation

 Nevertheless, it can lead to problems if many employees have high permission levels for team creation.
-Often it is not clearly defined when it is necessary to create a Team and when a channel or even just a chat is sufficient.
-It can also lead to Teams with the same purpose being created more than once.
-Team creation can quickly cause uncontrolled growth that confuses your employees with many Teams without any real benefit.
+Often it is not clearly defined when it is necessary to create a team and when a channel or even just a chat is sufficient.
+It can also lead to duplicate teams with the same purpose being created more than once.

 How to disable teams creation in Microsoft Teams in 3 steps